 With the increase in commuter and business traffic between Darwin and Palmerston, and the number of uncontrolled access in and out of Pinelands and Holtze Industrial Precinct; the conflict between through and turning traffic in and out of these precincts has increased.

 Over the seven years to October 2018 there have been 51 crashes involving casualties including 1 fatal accident and 22 where people requiring admission to hospital for vehicle injuries.

 The major cause of crashes involving casualties is rear end with angle crashes next highest.

 Q) Why haven’t we been consulted previously?

 Stage 1 consultation occurred in 2016-17 where 34 resident businesses were consulted.
-The current Stage 2 consultation commenced on 14 September 2018 and has been extended to 2 November to ensure all businesses and property owners are included in consultation.
+Stage 2 consultation commenced on 14 September 2018 and closed on 2 November 2018.
+Consultation was open for seven weeks to ensure all businesses and property owners had the opportunity to contribute.

 To-date 64 resident businesses have been contacted through door knocking, verbal briefings, letter box drops and a number of group meetings.